 - Revelation 3:20, "Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him, and will dine with him, and he with Me."

-Each of the Scriptures contain truths that are often woven into the Sinner's Prayer in an effort to bring a person to salvation.
+Each of the scriptures contains truths that are often woven into the Sinner's Prayer in an effort to bring a person to salvation.
 However, though the elements are true, we must be careful not to give anyone a false sense of assurance that they are saved simply because it offered a prayer.